7 Side Effects of Juicing (Updated for 2024)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

 Everyone knows that fruits and vegetables are great for your health, so the idea of juicing might seem appealing.
 It’s been a popular weight-loss strategy for decades.
 People may switch a meal with juice or do a total juice cleanse for several days.
-You can make juicing fit your lifestyle, but is it right for you?
+You can make it fit your lifestyle, but are there any side effects to juicing you should know about?

 Read these eight side effects of juicing to determine if it’s the right choice for your health needs.
 Once you learn the pros and cons, you’ll know if you should start juicing to feel better or lose weight without depending on expensive diet products and supplements: